Skip to main content

 Do & Don’t - Declining a Job Offer Politely

-A job offer refusal is judged by clarity first.
-A strong thank-you note respects the employer’s time, gives a clear answer and avoids unnecessary explanation.
+Clarity is the first priority when refusing a job offer.
+A strong thank-you note respects the employer’s time, provides a clear answer, and avoids unnecessary explanation.

 What Weakens the Refusal